 Progress of the new building was slow to begin, so work was commenced on the station entrance by constructing a path loop (stipulated by Heritage Council to simulate the original horse and carriage turn-around), installing a gazebo/bandstand, an historic railway carriage, a uniquely designed clock arch, and gardens to welcome visitors to the Station Gallery.
 All designing and physical work has been by Shire, community donations, and loads of volunteer effort.
 This even extended to a Perth based art group ‘Circle of Colour’ who when visiting Beverley, became infected with our enthusiasm and volunteered their talents by painting a mural to further enhance the entry to the Station.

-The clock arch marks the entrance to the Station Gallery and Platform Theatre and was designed and constructed to complement the Victorian Tudor style of the station, and to suggest train motion of the steam era.
+The clock arch and gates marking the entrance to the Station Gallery and Platform Theatre, was designed by Claire Broun and her mother Jenny, and constructed to not only complement the Victorian Tudor style of the station, but also suggest train motion of the steam era.
 The clock, in the tradition of station clocks and made by renowned clockmaker Derrick Morrison, illuminates the area at night and has become a feature of the town.
 Since completion the Station garden has been the hub for various parties, picnics, art exhibitions, markets, school activities, and several weddings to date as well as a book launch to celebrate a booklet presenting the history of the Beverley Shire Art Collection when visual artist Phillip Cooke spoke on behalf of his father Allon Cooke whose painting was amongst the original Sir Claude Hotchin bequests in 1967.